 They sometimes call about 2 hrs. later again to wake me up and tell me the same stuff again; they do this repeatedly every day till about the 13th of the month.
 In november I told them that what they are doing is considerd harassment and they would be dealt with appropriately.
 They threatend that they will take my house from me.

 One of the checks was to pay off my wife's school loan.
 When we received the check, it was made out to the wrong company.
 It was a very large sum of money.
 I left several messages with the Gentleman who had helped us refinance, but he didn't have the decency to return my call.
 I finally spoke to a supervisor who said that she couldn't re-issue a check, that we would have to contact the lady who came to the house representing the title company.

 Needed to refinance but owed more on my home than it was worth and discovered the appraisal done in 2002 was inflated by 20,000 and contains false information.
 I got ill and got behind and it has been a nightmare they are going to take my home.

-First Franklin Loan Company Profile
+First Franklin Loan Company Information